Canadian Immigration Law Firm Toronto Immigration Lawyer

 • Provincial Nominee Programs for Business Persons (for Permanent Residence in Canada)

-Depending on circumstances, foreign business persons (or foreign employees of businesses or not-for-profit/non-profit/non-governmental/charitable organizations) may come to Canada to engage in a business activity on temporary basis, or on permanent basis.
+Depending on circumstances, foreign business persons (or foreign employees of businesses or not-for-profit/non-profit/non-governmental/charitable organizations) may come to Canada to engage in a business activity on a temporary or permanent basis.
 Such persons may require a work permit or business visitor visa if they come to Canada on a temporary basis, and if they want to engage in a permanent business activity in Canada, they will have to apply for permanent residence in Canada.

 Contact Canadian Business Immigration Lawyer in Toronto >